Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: General spectral properties

 \subsection{Role of the first-order corrections}

-We showed how the kernel $\G(\x|\x_0)$ allows one to construct the eigenvalues and eigenfunctions of the Dirichlet-to-Neumann operator $\M_0^\Gamma$ and thus to solve the mixed Steklov-Neumann problem for the Laplace equation ($p = 0$).
-According to Eq. (\ref{eq:G_def}), the kernel $\G(\x|\x_0)$ is determined by the pseudo-Green's function $\G_0(\x|\x_0)$, which can be found by solving the boundary value problem (\ref{eq:G0_problem}) with the additional condition (\ref{eq:G0_constant}).
-The pseudo-Green's functions were thoroughly investigated in mathematical and physical literature (see \cite{Kolokolnikov05,Condamin07,Cheviakov11,Giuggioli20} and references therein).
-However, Eq. (\ref{eq:G_def}) includes two other contributions, namely, the first-order corrections $a_\Gamma$ and $\w_0^{(\Gamma)}$ to the principal eigenvalue and eigenfunction of $\M_p^{\Gamma}$ as $p\to 0$.
-In other words, our construction of the eigenmodes of the operator $\M_0^\Gamma$ is not limited to the case $p = 0$ but also requires the knowledge of spectral properties of $\M_p^\Gamma$ in the vicinity of $p \approx 0$.
-As most former works dealt directly with the conventional problem at $p = 0$, the role of the first-order corrections $a_\Gamma$ and $w_0^{(\Gamma)}$ seems to be overlooked.
+According to Eq. (\ref{eq:G_def}), the kernel $\G(\x|\x_0)$ is determined by the pseudo-Green's function $\G_0(\x|\x_0)$, which was thoroughly investigated in the mathematical and physical literature (see \cite{Kolokolnikov05,Condamin07,Cheviakov11,Giuggioli20} and references therein).
+However, Eq. (\ref{eq:G_def}) includes two other contributions, namely, the first-order corrections $\a_\Gamma$ and $\w_0^{(\Gamma)}$ to the principal eigenvalue and eigenfunction of $\M_p^{(\Gamma)}$ as $p\to 0$.
+In other words, our construction of the eigenmodes of the operator $\M_0^{(\Gamma)}$ is not limited to the case $p = 0$ but also requires the knowledge of spectral properties of $\M_p^{(\Gamma)}$ in the vicinity of $p \approx 0$.
+As most former works dealt directly with the conventional problem at $p = 0$, the role of the first-order corrections $\a_\Gamma$ and $w_0^{(\Gamma)}$ seems to be overlooked.
 In this section, we briefly discuss their properties.